qazifabiahoq/Project_Crime_in_La_2020-Dec2023/README.md

 Mike Korzeniewski's Branch:
 Jupyter notebook with statistical tests: t-test for crime counts and correlation test for Visualization 4.
-README.md detailing the statistical tests conducted.
+README.md detailing the statistical tests conducted, also contributed to slides.

 Main Branch README:
 Crime_in_La.ipynb: